acjeter/cse15l-lab-reports/lab-report-3.md

 grep -r "example" /path/to/directory
 ```

-Using the `./technical` files and directories, we can use `grep -r` to do some nifty things:
+Using the `./technical` files and directories in the [https://github.com/ucsd-cse15l-s23/docsearch](https://github.com/ucsd-cse15l-s23/docsearch) repository, we can use `grep -r` to do some nifty things:

 **Command-Line Input:**
 ```